EveripediaNetwork/ep-contract/README.md

 # Expalaining How BrainPassCollectibles Works

 BrainPassCollectibles is a Solidity smart contract that enables the creation and management of BrainPass NFTs.
-It allows users to buy passes to have some Wiki previledges on IQ Wiki and provides functionalities to mint NFTs, increase pass time, and manage pass types.
+It allows users to buy passes to have some Wiki privileges on IQ Wiki and provides functionalities to mint NFTs, increase pass time, and manage pass types.

 ## Usage